So... this isn't a sequel to Tim Burton's 'Big Eyes'? Huh... but are you really sure that it's not? Practically the same movie.

 The biggest thing I was worried about going into the film was what everyone would expect… the eyes.
 Like everyone else, those first trailers that came out for Alita put the fear of God in me.
 They.
 Were.
 Haunting.
 Maybe the effect wasn’t quite finished or perfected at the time.
 Maybe they released a trailer a little too soon.
 Coming out of the movie, I had no issues with Alita’s big eyes at all.
 I was pleasantly surprised and extremely glad at that.
 If those big things on her face were the least bit oft-putting… then that’s over two hours I get to spend with those things staring directly into my soul and I would not have liked that.
 The final product, however, works wonders for the character.

 This is when things start to fall apart a little bit because my biggest problem with the film does come in the narrative’s structure and pacing.
 In the first act, everything felt natural with its slow development of this unique world and the characters who inhabit it.
 Then in the second act is when the action starts to pickup, which is fine.
 But then it reaches a point where there is this gigantic, epic action scene that goes down; which was loads of fun, but the pacing immediately after screeches to a halt.
-To the point where I started becoming confused as it felt like the story was somehow attempting to wrap up, like it was the end of the movie, even though we’re only like halfway into this.
+It slowed down to the point where I started becoming confused as it felt like the story was somehow attempting to wrap up, like it was the end of the movie, even though we’re only like halfway in.
 And this slow pace goes on for what had to have been fifteen to twenty minutes.
 It felt extremely awkward as every scene felt like it was going to be the conclusion.
 It also doesn’t help with the fact that the dialog becomes overly sentimental and sappy between the characters, not in any way that felt intrinsic to their personalities either.
 It was a strange departure from what was being built up prior to this point.
 Then the story quickly reboots itself into overhaul mode, interjecting massive amounts of action and intensity.
 Although our leads start to make rather dumb choices that only make matters worse for themselves.
-While I was still invested in what was going on, all of this and the inclusion of excessive amounts of exposition that began overflowing my ears was becoming somewhat convoluted.
+While I was still invested in what was going on, all of this and the inclusion of excessive amounts of exposition that began overflowing my ears were becoming somewhat convoluted.
 Then to end it all off with a cliffhanger to set up a sequel, I was sitting there trying to gather my thoughts on everything that was kind of thrown at me at once.

 As the ending credits rolled and saw that there were three writers listed for the screenplay, I had a feeling as to which one may have been the cause for this uneven structure problem.
 Maybe I’m wrong, but I feel like the writer of Terminator Sega Genisys may have something to do with this… maybe not.
 Who knows.
 For all I know it could have been at the hands of Cameron himself, or Rodriguez.
 But if I had to guess… it was option number three.
 Regardless, these problems did not kill the movie for me, but did cause some rough edges that needed smoothing out in the screenwriting department.